-The factors that are looked for in a car are design, engine capacity, color, and several other major features.
-If we talk about a car purchase, the chassis number and the vehicle identification number would not seem to be relevant.
+The factors that are looked for in a car are design, engine capacity, colour, and several other major features.
+In the factor of a car purchase, the chassis number and the vehicle identification number would not seem to be relevant.
 But, they play a crucial attribute because it states whether the dealer is selling the car of the stated year.
-Although it is challenging to identify these numbers, they are an essential factor in car purchases.
+Although it is challenging to identify these numbers, they are an important factor in car purchases.

 The Vehicle Identification Number or VIN, engine number, and chassis number serve as unique identification numbers for your vehicle and are thought to constitute its DNA.
 A VIN is a 17-character alphanumeric identifier that tells you the year and month your car was manufactured.
 The chassis number is the final six digits of your VIN number.
 Every car in the world is required to have a VIN.
 The VIN and chassis number are essential for avoiding fraud, especially when acquiring a used vehicle.